-The reason is simple; having a Blog opens a world of possibilities – literally.
+Having a Blog opens a world of possibilities – literally.
 Nowadays, our lives and our world is online.
 Giving a homeless individual a Blog enables them to improve, progress and change their lives.
 A Blog gives them a global voice to not only state to the world “I AM VISIBLE”, but also the therapeutic practice of venting their frustrations, networking with others locally and abroad, learning from and teaching others how to survive, and telling their raw stories to the world.
 Their Blog will be the place to host their resume, create and communicate with friends and family, showcase their passions whether it’s writing, drawing, handmade creations or even develop a barter network where they can trade items they find on the streets.

-#NoBoxBlogs Project doesn’t only deliver a Blog to a homeless individual, but also office-like software (such as documents, spreadsheets and presentation software provided by Google Apps) behind the scenes in which only they can access.
+The #NoBoxBlogs Project doesn’t only deliver a free Blog to a homeless individual, but also office-like software (such as documents, spreadsheets and presentation software provided by Google Apps) behind the scenes in which only they can access.
 They can keep track of their contacts, brainstorming ideas, and other resourceful notes to help them improve and progress their current situation.
-Most importantly, they will also be provided an Email account such as email@example.com where potential employers, clients, friends and family can communicate via Email.
+Most importantly, they will also be provided an Email account such as email@example.com where potential employers, clients, friends and family can communicate with them.
 Their Blog will have a Contact page allowing anyone to Email them at anytime.
 And if they have a bank account, they have the option of adding a Donate button provided by PayPal, where anyone in the world can donate money to them and help them get back on their feet.

 Please send letters to:

 Inspired Design & Development

 Santa Rosa, CA 95401